peterchang77/dl_tutor/workshops/sessions/csb_21.md

-# Cancer Systems Biology - AI Worksohp | 2021
+# Cancer Systems Biology - AI Workshop | 2021

 Over the past several years, deep learning neural networks have become increasingly pervasive within healthcare.
 This hands-on workshop is designed as an introductory primer for researchers who are motivated to learn the technical skills for building deep learning models but who have minimal if any previous knowledge.